You are viewing a story from harrypotterfanfiction.com

 Chapter 2: The Beginning

 Class ended as Black and I made our way back through the hallways from the hospital wing.
 As I had predicted, I was already beginning to feel uncomfortable.
-The students around us, well, the girls around us all gaped unbelievingly or glared at me, and I made a mental note to learn how to sleep with my eyes open.
+The students around us--well, the girls around us--all gaped disbelievingly or glared at me, and I made a mental note to learn how to sleep with my eyes open.

 “I’m not sure how fond I am of it anymore either,” I agreed as I watched a girl who looked to be a third year burst into tears.
 I distinctly saw another, very large girl crack her knuckles with a menacing growl.
 I gripped my bag more tightly.

 “Oi!
 Padfoot!”
 I jumped at the shout and glanced around to find James Potter standing with two bags.
 As I watched, he beckoned us over, and out of pure habit, I rolled my eyes and attempted to stalk of in the opposite direction.
 Black, however, had other ideas.

 I nearly lost my balance as Black forcibly jerked me in Potter’s direction.
 I attempted to dig my heels into the ground to stop him, but I only accomplished nearly toppling to the floor again.
 So I accepted my fate and let him tow me over to his waiting best mate.

 “Hey, Prongs,” Black greeted Potter nervously, but Potter didn’t responded.
 He was staring at our still-clasped hands with wide eyes and a peculiar expression that looked oddly like devastation.
 “Er, Bronski was out of the potion she needed to help us, so it looks like Evans and I are gonna be stuck to each other for a few hours yet,” Black explained hastily.

 “Oh.”
 Potter sighed in relief.
 Flashing a grin at me, he said, “Well, that’s unfortunate.”

 “No kidding,” I agreed grouchily.